 Creating branded content that doesn’t specifically showcase the brand through its products or services can be a tricky prospect for many businesses.
-A company may have spent years developing its brand image — and content to support it — yet agencies are increasingly advising clients to create content that barely mentions its own brand or products.
+A company may have spent years developing its brand image — and brand content to support it — yet agencies are increasingly advising clients to create content that barely mentions its own brand or products.
 Let’s explore some of the reasoning behind this.

 Who is it for, and what are you trying to achieve?